kambei/git-viz-vscode/README.md

 2. Press `F5` to open a new Extension Development Host window
 3. The extension will be loaded in the new window

-**Note**: This extension no longer requires Node.js as a prerequisite.
-It uses VS Code's built-in Git API instead of executing git commands directly.
+**Note**: This extension requires Git to be installed and available in your system PATH.
+It executes git commands directly to retrieve repository information.

 ## Usage